Sauk County Court Records

 Online Search via WCCA

-The most efficient starting point is the Wisconsin Circuit Court Access (WCCA) portal, accessible through the CCAP case search page linked on the Sauk County website.
+Start with the Wisconsin Circuit Court Access (WCCA) portal, which you can reach through the CCAP case search page linked on the Sauk County website.
 To search:

 - Navigate to the WCCA case search page.